wbolster/emacs-direnv/README.rst

   (setq direnv-show-paths-in-summary nil)

-these setting can also be changed using the customize interface::
+these settings can also be changed using the customize interface::

   M-x customize-group RET direnv RET